eslint/eslint.org/src/content/blog/2014-06-21-formatter-breaking-change.md

 ---
 layout: post
 title: Formatter Breaking Change
+teaser: "In the next minor release of ESLint (which will be 0.7.1 due to us incorrectly pushing 0.6.2 as 0.7.0 last month), there will be a breaking change to the way formatters operate."
 tags:
   - breaking change
   - formatter
 authors:
   - nzakas
-  - kaicataldo
 categories:
   - API Changes
 ---

-In the next minor release of ESLint (which will be 0.7.1 due to us incorrectly pushing 0.6.2 as 0.7.0 last month), there will be a breaking change to the way formatters operate.

 ## What's Changing